zaidhafeeez/open_wiki/README.md

 - `MAX_DEPTH`: Maximum depth for subcategory traversal (default: 1)
 - `MAX_WORKERS`: Number of concurrent article processing threads (default: 3)

+> **Note**: Currently, the script focuses on Python programming language articles, but support for archiving additional categories will be added in future updates.
+You'll be able to archive articles from any Wikipedia category of your choice.

 ## GitHub Actions Workflow

 The repository includes a GitHub Actions workflow that: